 - Move away from the noise.

-- Wear hearing protectors such as earplugs or earmuffs.
+- Wear hearing protectors, such as earplugs or protective earmuffs.

 Learn more about Better Hearing and Speech Month and about disorders related to hearing, voice, speech, and language on the website of the National Institute on Deafness and Other Communication Disorders (NIDCD).